zfranjicc/CyberSec-Toolkit/Scripts/telegram-auto-chat-bots/redame.md

 ---

-## License
+> ⚠️ **Disclaimer:** This cheatsheet is intended for educational purposes only.
-This project is open-source.
-You can modify it for personal or educational purposes.
+> It is meant to support learning and ethical use of cybersecurity tools and techniques.
-Do not use it for spamming or violating Telegram's Terms of Service.
+> Unauthorized access or misuse of systems is illegal and strictly discouraged.